Applying self tanner can be extremely intimidating if you’ve never tried it before. But there are ways to ease this daunting task!

 We’ve put together a nice guide of tips and tricks for self tanning, along with a fantastic pre-tan scrub and our favorite natural tanners.
-Spring is here, summer is on the horizon, so let’s bring on the healthy sun-kissed skin, without the sun damage.
+Spring is here, and summer is on the horizon, so let’s bring on the healthy sun-kissed skin—without the sun damage.

 1. Plan Ahead

 Dry brushing is a great step to prep the skin.
-You will want to dry brush two days prior to your self-tanner application.
-Dry brush from soles of your feet to the top of your torso.
+You will want to dry brush two days prior to your self tanner application—so plan ahead!
+Dry brush from the soles of your feet to the top of your torso.

 The day before, use this scrub to remove dry, flaky dead skin cells.
-If you fail to exfoliate properly, then you will end up with streaks and dark patches.
-You can add a handful of sugar to your body wash or you can try this homemade pre-tan scrub recipe:
+If you fail to exfoliate properly, then you will end up with streaks and dark patches wherever there is a buildup of dead skin cells.

 —1 cup brown sugar

 —juice of half a lemon

-- 3/4 cup coconut oil
+—1/2 cup coconut oil

-Gloves are crucial so you don’t end up with orange palms.
+Gloves are crucial, so you don’t end up with orange palms.
 You can find latex or vinyl gloves that end at the wrist.

-5. Ample Time
+5. Have Ample Time

-6. Circular Motions
+6. Use Circular Motions

-Apply small amounts of the self-tanner in circular motions.
+Apply small amounts of the self tanner in circular motions.
 Do not jump around to different areas of the body but work slowly and gradually down one leg, on to the next, up one arm, and so on.

 8. Less is More

-If you are using a gradual tanner then you won’t see results for hours.
+If you are using a gradual tanner, then you won’t see results for hours.
 You can always apply more two to three days later instead of going overboard all at once.

 If you need to remove any self tanner, use a non-oil-based scrub.
 Gently blend the scrub on the area you’d like to lighten and then remove with a damp washcloth.